p4squ4lle/QSerialTerminal/README.md

 - [x] make arrow up/down show last commands
 - [x] do not show None values in serial port details
 - [x] serial port details tree view: show name as root tree element
-- [ ] implement QActions for the button callbacks
+- [x] implement QActions for the button callbacks
+- [ ] connect QActions to corresponding callbacks
+- [ ] create advanced settings window and corresponding action to open it
 - [ ] create menubar
-- [ ] (maybe) organize basic functinality into toolbar with icons
+- [ ] add icons in the toolbar
 - [ ] on connect btn: show connection process and basic information of connected port
 - [ ] find a way to still allow text selection with the mouse